blvrd/manifold/README.md

 # Manifold

 Manifold runs your stuff.
 It's directly inspired by , [Solo](https://github.com/aarondfrancis/solo), [foreman](https://github.com/ddollar/foreman?tab=readme-ov-file), and [Overmind](https://github.com/DarthSim/overmind).
+Here's my problem with all of them:

+- Solo is for PHP/Laravel only.
+That's no fun.
+- Foreman doesn't allow me to start/restart/stop processes independently
+- Overmind relies on tmux and I don't feel like depending on tmux - I want something standalone

 ## Installation